One of the biggest changes that businesses have had to tackle during this time has been moving a vast workforce into a home working setting.

-And the potential effect on Mental Health, with less connection, As it may be easier for hearing colleagues to pick up the phone rather than jumping on a video call.
+And the potential effect on Mental Health, with less connection, As it may be easier for hearing colleagues pick up the phone rather than jumping on a video call.

 In this article, we interviewed a deaf lady working in an administrative role.
-She has has been office-based and is now working from home.
+She has been office-based and is now working from home.
 This will give you an insight into what this has been like for her and what it may be like for your deaf employees.

 The importance of team connection

-It will be no surprise that her first comments were about the feelings of isolation.
+It will be no surprise that her first comments were about feelings of isolation.
 One that we can all easily relate to.
 Working away from our teams and missing the everyday banter and connection of office life.

 Many deaf people find it difficult to build relationships with team members because of the difficulties in communication.
 This can lead to isolation in the workplace.

 And this could be exacerbated for a deaf employee in these current working conditions.

 There was an interesting article written by Charlie Swinbourne.
 He is the Editor of the most popular deaf blog drawing parallels between social distancing and the experiences of deaf people. https://limpingchicken.com/2020/03/19/charlie-swinbourne-social-distancing-and-the-deaf-experience-have-a-lot-in-common/.

 In this blog post, Charlie explained, “I’m not alone in expressing these kinds of thoughts.
 Disabled writers I know have said that they’re often prevented from going to events, such as Theatre performances, because of access barriers, so the current situation is nothing new to them.”